-Muscle ache is significantly less harmful than the muscle injuries listed above.
-We understand this to be pain that occurs following sporting exertion, particularly in the case of high levels of strain or untrained muscle groups.
+Sore muscles are significantly less harmful than the muscle injuries listed above.
+This is a soreness that results from athletic exertion, particularly after high levels of strain or the use of untrained muscle groups.
 This is often noticeable within the first few hours after sport.

-Previously, we assumed an overacidification of the muscle caused by lactate (= hydroxypropionic acid salt and occurring in the case of anaerobic exertion).
-However this hypothesis has been dismissed since then for three reasons:
+It was previously thought the sore muscles resulted form overacidification of the muscle due to lactate (the hydroxypropionic acid salt produced during anaerobic exertion).
+However, this hypothesis has since been dismissed for three reasons:

-- Muscle ache occurs primarily in untrained athletes who overexert themselves.
+- Sore muscles occur primarily in untrained athletes who overexert themselves.
 Lactate is created during any anaerobic exertion, in both novices and professionals.

-- According to the lactate hypothesis, muscle ache would have to occur especially after sporting activities in which particularly high lactate values are measured (sprinters, swimmers).
-Practice shows, however, that the muscle ache occurs more frequently after strength training, during which very little lactate is formed.
+- According to the lactate hypothesis, muscle ache would have to occur after sporting activities in which particularly high lactate values are measured (sprinting and swimming, for example).
+Practice shows, however, that the muscle ache occurs more frequently after strength training, which produces very little lactate.

-- Lactate has a half-life value of around 20 minutes, yet muscle ache often occurs hours later, long after which the lactate level has normalised.
+- Lactate has a half-life of about 20 minutes, yet sore muscles often arise hours later, long after lactate levels have returned to normal.

-The currently established theory is that muscle ache is caused by the formation of microscopically small muscle fibre tears, in which tissue fluid is stored.
-This causes painful muscle swelling, however the process takes some time, which also explains the delayed onset of muscle ache hours after exertion.
+The currently accepted theory is that sore muscles are caused by microscopic muscle fiber tears that store tissue fluid, causing painful muscle swelling.
+However, the process takes some time, which explains the delayed onset of sore muscles hours after exertion.

-In principle, severe muscle ache should be avoided - i.e. all sudden and excessive exertions for which the current level of training is inadequate.
-Thorough warming up is also important to ensure good perfusion of the musculature prior to maximum exertion.
+Severely sore muscles should be avoided – i.e. sudden and excessive exertion for which one's current level of training is inadequate.
+Thorough warming up is also important to ensure good blood flow throughout the muscles prior to maximum exertion.

-- alternating cold/warm compresses in the first 24 hours.
-This facilitates the provision of muscles with oxygen and nutrients as well as the flushing out of harmful substances, such as proteins from damaged muscle cells.
+- Alternating cold/warm compresses in the first 24 hours.
+This helps provide the muscles with oxygen and nutrients as well as flushing out any harmful substances, such as proteins from damaged muscle cells.

-- Warm compresses, warm baths, preferably with alleviating bath additives (e.g. relaxing baths).
-A sauna and steam bath are also very helpful.
+- Warm compresses, warm baths, preferably with alleviating bath additives.
+Saunas and steam baths are also very helpful.

-- Anti-inflammatory ointments and essential oils may also bring relief.
+- Anti-inflammatory ointments and essential oils may also provide relief.